Forgiveness and Forgiving are Absolutely Required

 When my future wife broke up with the wealthy man, it appears that he tried to murder her by poisoning her with cyanide which put her into a comma for almost a week on two occasions.
 It wasn't until her second coma, that police found cyanide was on several plates and a glass in her apartment, where the theory is the man had gained access through a key that he still had to her apartment when she wasn't home.
 The police could not prove that the man did it, but he was the only one with motive, the ability, and access.
 After they broke up, this man would sometimes go to her apartment and lock himself in the bathroom and not come out, so my future wife would just leave.
 This stopped after the poisoning.
 The cyanide type found is in a form that is used in industrial pipe fabrication, where he would have access to purchase as part of his father's business.
 I did not find out about this poisoning until after we had been married for six months.
 That should have been something to tell your future husband.

-This wealth man would occasionally send flowers and show up at her job to say hello by waiting next to her car as she got off work.
+After several years of marriage this wealthy man started occasionally sending flowers and showing up at my wife's job to say hello by waiting next to her car as she got off work, which my wife told me about after throwing the flowers away and quickly getting into her car.
 This of course bothered me, but I was never there to intercept him from showing up, and nothing legally that I could do.
-Also, I never feared the man could somehow get back into my wife's life as I thought how would any woman put herself back into a life of a man who tried to kill her, especially a married woman who professed to be a Christian.
+Also, I never feared the man could somehow get back into my wife's life as I thought how would any woman put herself back into a life of a man who tried to kill her twice, especially a married woman who professed to be a Christian.
 Unbeknownst to me, my wife eventually did start an affair that the scope of it is so full of unbelievable deviant details that cannot be written.

 This wealthy man was and is also married with a daughter.
 Since the man having adultery with my wife had his own company, after his father retired, allowed him the ability to leave during the day very easily, and pay for hotels.
 He purchased the exact same car, in every detail, that my wife drove so that he could enter my neighborhood, park at my home and easily switch drivers when necessary to deceive, and my wife could drive and park at his manufacturing facility after hours along with pulling into garage area where anyone watching would think it was the wealthy man's car.
 My wife was a realtor which gave her free time during the day, and if she was seen at hotel, then she could state she was meeting a client moving to our city who wants to purchase a house.
 Their deceptions were brilliantly evil, that no man could have known what was occurring.
 Regarding the lack of physical intimacy that I experienced, my wife said she was low on estrogen which she also said was making her irritable when she wasn't acting like a loving wife and mother according to her Doctor, which I believed.